Experimental investigation relating free-surface features to sub-surface turbulence: Results

-To compare statistics across different data sets, the respective domain sizes must be the same in the most relevant sense, i.e., measuring approximately the same number of integral scales along and across in all cases.
-Since the experiments have the largest integral scale-to-domain ratio, we use a truncated section of the simulation domain to match the size in terms of the number of integral scales.
-We limit our ``interrogation window" of the DNS data to approximately \(4.9 \Lint\ \times 4.9 \Lint\), which is around a quarter of the horizontal plane in all simulation cases.
-The surface in the experimental datasets is around \(3 \Lint\ \times 3.4 \Lint\) in Case A and \(4.5 \Lint\ \times 5.1 \Lint\) in Case B. Details on the effects of limiting the interrogation window for the DNS data can be found in Appendix \ref{app:window_size}.
-We find that our field of view/interrogation window is sufficiently large and that results in this Section are not highly sensitive to its exact size.
+To further investigate the covariance between horizontal divergence and surface features, we make use of the DNS datasets where velocity data for all relevant $z$ is available.
+Fair comparison across different datasets requires that their respective domain sizes be similar in all cases, measured in units of the most relevant length scale, which based on AA we find is the integral scale $\Lint$.
+Since the experiments have the largest integral scale-to-domain ratio, we use a cropped section of the DNS domain to limit our field of view (FOV) to approximately \(2.9 \,\Lint\ \times 2.9 \,\Lint\), about half of the horizontal plane in all simulation cases.
+The surface size in the experimental datasets is around \(1.9 \,\Lint\ \times 2.1 \,\Lint\) in Case A and \(2.8 \,\Lint\ \times 3.2 \,\Lint\) in Case B. Details on the effects of limiting the FOV for the DNS data can be found in App.~\ref{app:window_size}.
+We find that our field of view is sufficiently large and that the results in this section are not sensitive to its exact size.

-The experiments measured velocity fields not at the surface but a little way below, and for comparability we also consider DNS velocity fields at a finite depth rather than at the surface.
-We choose to compare depth equal to the same number of Taylor lengthscales $\lambda$, about four times the viscous layer thickness, \(\Ln\); see Eq.~\eqref{eq:LnutoTaylar}, based on the statistical scaling found in \cite{aarnes2025} (when studying depth dependence we use $\Lint$ since the large structures penetrate throughout the blockage layer).
-Figure~\ref{fig:timeseries-struct-hor-div}a shows a time series of the relative area covered by dimples and scars $\Area(t)$ alongside the time series of $\MSbetas(t)$ ($z=0$) for the simulated case with $\ReL = 2500$ and $\WeL = \infty$.
-Time is normalised by the integral timescale $T_\infty = 2\Lint/u'$.
-Figure~\ref{fig:timeseries-struct-hor-div}b shows the same time series $\Area(t)$, this time alongside a time series of $\MSbeta(t, z_c)$ where the comparison depth is $z_c\approx -1.7 \Taylor\approx -6.6\Ln$; finally, in Figure~\ref{fig:timeseries-struct-hor-div}c we have $\Area(t)$ with $\MSbeta(t, z_c)$, also corresponding to $z_c\approx -1.7 \Taylor$, for one of the experimental ensembles.
+Figure~\ref{fig:timeseries-struct-hor-div} shows a segment of the time series of the relative area covered by dimples and scars alongside the time series of the surface divergence in panel (a) and the horizontal divergence at depth \(z \approx -1.9 \,\Taylor\) in panel (b), both for DNS Case 1.
+The length of the segment is selected to be comparable to one measurement cycle in the experiments.